Jean-Philippe Mateta: Mainz 05

-On 29 June 2018, Mateta joined Bundesliga club 1.
-FSV Mainz 05 on a four-year deal.
+On 29 June 2018, Mateta joined Bundesliga club Mainz 05 on a four-year contract.
 His arrival was the most expensive signing in club history.
 Upon signing with the club, the player was compared favorably to former Mainz strikers Aristide Bancé and Adam Szalai as well as former 1.
 FC Köln and 1899 Hoffenheim player Anthony Modeste.

 On 5 April 2019, Mateta scored his first senior hat-trick in a 5–0 league victory over SC Freiburg.

 Crystal Palace

 2021–2023: Initial seasons

 On 21 January 2021, Mateta signed for English club Crystal Palace on an initial eighteen-month loan deal.
 Crystal Palace reportedly paid a €3 million loan fee and secured an option to sign Mateta permanently for a further €15 million.
 He made his debut on 8 February in a 2–0 away league defeat by Leeds United.
 On 22 February 2021, Mateta scored his first goal for Palace, a backheel flick, in a 2–1 away league win over rivals Brighton & Hove Albion.
 The deal was made permanent on 31 January 2022.

 During the 2022–23 season, Mateta was restricted to just six starts in the league, with Odsonne Édouard preferred as Crystal Palace's starting striker.
 On 1 April 2023, Mateta came off the bench scored a last-minute winner against Leicester City, ensuring Palace ended their thirteen-match Premier League winless run on Roy Hodgson's return to the club, and ended a personal run of 28 appearances without a goal.